 - Sleep Hygiene: Establishing good sleep habits is essential for everyone, especially those concerned about the genetic aspect of sleep apnea.
 Maintain a consistent sleep schedule, create a comfortable sleep environment, and practice relaxation techniques before bedtime.

 - Professional Evaluation: If you suspect sleep apnea runs in your family, consult with Enticare, we can help you determine your risk for sleep apnea.
-A sleep study, conducted in a sleep center or through at-home monitoring, can provide valuable insights into your sleep patterns and help diagnose any potential sleep disorders.
+A Sleep Medicine Physician can conduct a sleep study, either in a sleep center or through at-home monitoring, to provide valuable insights into your sleep patterns and help diagnose any potential sleep disorders.

 Unraveling the Genetic Threads of Sleep Apnea